agathoklisx/libved/README.md

  * - it doesn't do any validation of the incoming data (the data it produces
  *   is rather controllable, but it cannot handle (for instance) data which
- *   it might be malformed (UTF-8) byte sequences, or escape sequences.
+ *   it might be malformed (UTF-8) byte sequences, or escape sequences).

- * - some motions don't behave properly when a character it occupies more than
+ * - some motions shouldn't behave properly when a character it occupies more than
  *   one cell width, or behave properly if this character is a tab but (for now)
  *   a tab it takes one single cell, much like a space.
 To implement some of this
  *   functionality an expensive wcwidth() should be included and algorithms should
  *   adjust.

- * - the code is young and fragile in places.
-It develops based on the itself
- *   development, by usage and needs, and those crude algorithms that had been used
+ * - the code is young and fragile in places and some crude algorithms that had
- *   during this initiation, need revision.
+ *   been used during this initiation, need revision and functions needs to catch
+ *   more conditions.

+ * - it is only tested under a Linux environment, but also the code makes a lot of
+ *   assumptions, as it awaits a POSIX environement.

  * It is published mainly for recording reasons and a personal one.
  * The original purpose was to record the development process so it could be
  * usefull as a (document) reference for an editor implementation, but the
- * git commits ended as huge incrementals commits and there were unusable to
+ * git commits (during this initiation) ended as huge incrementals commits and
- * describe this "step by step" guide.
-Perhaps in the next revision.
+ * there were unusable to describe this "step by step" guide.
+So it was better to
+ * reset git and start fresh.
+ * Today, the git commit log messages are serving as a general reference document,
+ * where they can describe intentions or semantics (both important, as the first
+ * helps the code to develop and the latter sets an expectation).
+The difference
+ * is that every new functionality should be recorded at these messages, though
+ * can be more than one (the commits were (and probably will (if there is a will))
+ * rather big for the usual conventions.

  * The project was initiated at the end of the autumn of 2018 and at the begining
  * was based at simted (below is the header of this single unit simted.c) and where